A Guide to Fat Tuesday, Also Known as Mardi Gras

 Traditional Fat Tuesday Meals

-While tasty foods are traditional on Fat Tuesday they can vary from culture to culture.
-Donuts and pancakes are common, as are Polish Pączki.
-Mardi Gras King Cakes are also popular - these cakes are iced with purple, green, and yellow sugar and typically have a small plastic baby hidden somewhere in the cake.
-Whoever eats the piece of cake with the baby inside is responsible for bringing the king cake to the next year’s celebration!
-In the United States, New Orleans is known for its huge Mardi Gras celebration and parade, so many families eat jambalaya, gumbo, étouffée, red beans and rice, and other Cajun dishes.
+Fat Tuesday is the perfect day to enjoy all your favorites—including some classic traditional options.
+Many celebrations include donuts, pancakes, and Polish Pączki.
+One popular favorite food item is Mardi Gras King Cake—a delicious cake with a small plastic baby hidden inside, representing the baby Jesus.
+Whoever gets served the piece of cake with the baby inside “wins” and is responsible for bringing the King Cake to next year’s party!
+At the New Orleans Mardi Gras parade, many people eat jambalaya, gumbo, étouffée, red beans, rice, and other Cajun dishes.

 Learn More About Lent